Intermediate

 o3

 The full reasoning model.
 200K context window.
-Available on Plus and above.
+Via API.
 Excels at olympiad-level mathematics, complex code debugging, scientific reasoning, and multi-step logical proofs.
-Uses chain-of-thought extensively — responses may take 30–120 seconds on hard problems.
+Supports native tool use during reasoning — can call web search, code execution, and file analysis from within its thinking trace.

 o4-mini